 The following narrative provides a brief autobiographical summary of my academic journey.
 Therefore, if what you are interested in is information about my substantive research or teaching interests you can further explore the homepage of this website or my CV.
 However, if you would like a bit of a summary in the style of David Copperfield, in that case, here you go:

 Following high school, I worked for and traveled with Continental Airlines for a few years.
-As a result, I began my undergraduate education later than most.
 For a long time, I considered a career with the airline industry because I love to travel and experience new cultures and geographies.
-The University I chose to attend was based on two things; first, Weber State University had a Delta Airlines call-center staffed by students (this meant I could go to college and continue working for the airline industry, which I did until the week after 9/11, when our call center was closed) and second, Weber State is a prominent institution for professional criminal justice, which I was interested in at the time.
+The University I chose to attend was based on two things; first, Weber State University had a Delta Airlines call-center staffed by students (this meant I could go to college and continue working for the airline industry) and second, Weber State is a prominent institution for professional criminal justice, which I was interested in at the time.

-When I began my studies at Weber State University I began as an open enrollment student, with no ACT or SAT scores.
-During my first semester, I committed to applying the same work ethic I had dedicated to my martial arts training, but what really made the difference during my first semester was the inspiration and encouragement I received from one of my general education professors.
 To keep a long story short, across the years I spent at Weber State I had many experiences that contributed to my success and eventual pursuit of a doctoral degree.
-At the center of most of those experiences were my professors, and in particular four professors, including the professor from my first semester of university study.
+At the center of most of those experiences were my professors, professors who made me feel welcome in the halls of academia.
 Those professors are now my friends, and I still remain in close contact with each one of them to this day.

 When I began my undergraduate education I had thoughts of federal criminal justice service but I soon realized that I wasn't really interested in "policing people," I was much more interested in the question of why people do the things that they do.
 This lead to a double major in Criminal Justice and Sociology.

 After my first year of graduate study, I realized my interest in the study of religion stemmed from the homogeneous culture that my upbringing was rooted in rather than an interest in the topic generally.
-I still find religion an interesting topic of study, but the question that drives me digs deeper into the social psychological processes making a person who they are; including how deviant behavior connects to the question, who am I?
+I still find religion an interesting topic of study, but the question that drives me digs deeper into the social psychological processes making a person who they are; including all of the information people use to answer the question who am I?
 Religion is certainly one of the factors influencing the development of self, and given my upbringing, religion with its socializing power had colored my initial substantive interests regarding the development of the self.

 Social Psychological Criminology

 The familiar question we all grapple, "who am I?" gained a new life as I read about the nature of the self from authors like Weber, James, Cooley, Mead, Blumer, Kuhn, and Stryker.
 Beginning with Weber’s ideas regarding the rationality of human behavior and Verstehen I gained new insight into how we understand and interact with one another.
-My own life questions surrounding who I am were underscored by the idea of Verstehen—a sympathetic understanding of others as reflected through the self.
+Coupled with the travel and culture I had experienced, my own life questions surrounding who I am were underscored by the idea of Verstehen—a sympathetic understanding of others as reflected through the self.
 From these readings it became clear to me that the macro structural contributions of sociology are vital to understanding the micro self.

 Upon reading George Herbert Mead’s Mind, Self, and Society I knew I had found the substantive focus for my academic interests.
 Mead’s conception of reflexivity as a cognitive dialogue between the “I” and “me” posits the self emerges based on symbolic interaction (SI).
 The self is a product of being both the subject and the object of cognitive self reflection.
 This idea was nothing short of a revelation for me.

 Combining the theoretical framework of SI with my interests in criminology I now had a direction for my substantive area of interest and the obvious choice to work on this scholarship at Purdue was a combined mentor-ship with Viktor Gecas and Bert Useem.
-Purdue is also fortunate to share a relationship with Indiana University; during the fall of 2008, via the traveling scholar program, I sought out and had the opportunity to take Dr. Sheldon Stryker’s course on self and identity theory at IU, Bloomington.
-After the class Shel agreed to take a place on my dissertation committee.
+Purdue is also fortunate to share a relationship with Indiana University; during the fall of 2008, via the traveling scholar program, I sought out and had the opportunity to work with Dr. Sheldon Stryker on topics related to self and identity theory at IU, Bloomington.
+Following the semester at IU, Shel agreed to take a place on my dissertation committee.
 I was very fortunate to have amazingly supportive and constructively critical scholars to guide my journey through graduate school.

 My dream as an undergraduate student was to become a professor at Weber, but in graduate school I learned that returning to your alma mater is increasing difficult, almost impossible.
-Alternatively, our family set it's sights on a few schools in the Pacific Northwest; then, during the same hiring cycle when I received a job offer at Weber, I was invited to interview at the schools in the Pacific Northwest we had identified.
+Alternatively, our family set our sights on a few schools in the Pacific Northwest; then, during the same hiring cycle when I received a job offer at Weber, I was invited to interview at the schools in the Pacific Northwest we had identified.
 It caused a moment of contemplation, but ultimately the decision to return to Weber was an easy one!
-It is my great privilege and honor to be a part of the campus that gave me, an open enrollment student, the opportunity and motivation to excel in academia.
+It is my great privilege and honor to be a part of the campus that made me feel welcome, providing the scaffolding and motivation to excel in academia.
 Bleed Purple Forever!

-In a final sense, my greatest desire is to do good work that furthers the body of knowledge in Criminology, Social Psychology, Sociology, and the Scholarship of Teaching and Learning.
+In a final sense, my greatest desire is to do good work that furthers the body of knowledge in Sociology, Criminology, Social Psychology, as well as the Scholarship of Teaching and Learning.
 By doing good works, I hope to honor those who have supported me as I have discovered who I am: a social psychological criminologist strongly committed to the social justice issues permeating all of this work, both inside and outside of the classroom.